11 Science-Backed Health Benefits Of Cashew Nuts In Pregnancy

 Image: Shutterstock

 Cashews also contain some amount of saturated fats.
-If these nuts are consumed in excess, it can increase the cholesterol levels, leading to cardiovascular problems (18).
+If these nuts are consumed in excess, it can increase cholesterol levels, leading to cardiovascular problems (18).

 5. Increase blood pressure